sufiyan007/System-Design-beginner/README.md

-# 🛠️ System Design Notes for SDE‑1 (1–2 YOE)
+# 🛠️ System Design Essentials (SDE‑1, 1–2 YOE)

-A clean, beginner‑friendly, and interview‑oriented guide.
+A clean, beginner‑friendly, and interview‑oriented guide in one place.

 ---